exercism/haskell/exercises/bank-account/README.md

 but it is up to you to define the functions and create a meaningful data type, newtype or type synonym.

+If you need help, here are some additional resources:

+- Read about [concurrency](https://en.wikipedia.org/wiki/Concurrent_Haskell) in Haskell.
+- Look into the [Software Transactional Memory](https://hackage.haskell.org/package/stm) package and its Transactional Variables.

 ## Getting Started